wmantly/p2psub/README.md

 ### P2PSub instance options

-All of these are provided, and passed to the `P2P` class. `PubSub` takes no instance variables.
+All of these are provided by, and passed to the `P2P` class. `PubSub` takes no instance options.

 `listenPort` Optional, type Number or String.
 Sets the incoming TCP port for the local peer to listen on.
 If this is left blank, the local peer will not accept